Laser Skin Resurfacing

-- Cleanse the treatment area as instructed by your doctor.
+- Cleanse the treatment area two to five times a day as instructed by your doctor.

-- Patients are encouraged to sleep on an extra pillow at night to help reduce the swelling for the first 4 days after the procedure.
+- Sleep on an extra pillow at night to help reduce the swelling for the first four days after the procedure.

-- You may apply a cool compress or a wrapped ice pack for 15 minutes every 1 to 2 hours as needed, during the first 24 to 48 hours.
+- Apply a cool compress or a wrapped ice pack for 15 minutes every one to two hours as needed, during the first 24 to 48 hours.

 - Apply a thin layer of petroleum jelly (or any occlusive moisturizer) or antibiotic ointment (such as bacitracin) to the area twice a day until the skin heals.

-- Daily sunscreen application is necessary after healing to protect the newly laser-resurfaced skin.
-A "broad-spectrum" sunscreen, which screens both ultraviolet B and ultraviolet A rays, is recommended after laser skin resurfacing.
+- Apply a daily broad-spectrum (screens both ultraviolet B and ultraviolet A rays) sunscreen after healing to protect your newly laser-resurfaced skin.
 A sunscreen specifically formulated for use on the face should be chosen, with a sun protection factor (SPF) of at least 30.

 Will my insurance cover laser skin resurfacing?